Celebrating Juneteenth: This Year and Every Year

 Language empowers and disempowers.
 How we communicate language can lead to building a true understanding of our history and it helps marginalized people tell their own stories.
 It’s imperative that we actively engage with history if we hope to make progress in ending the systemic racism Black Americans continue to face.
 When we change our language, we are helping ourselves get real.
 Being sensitive to how we communicate language in this way helps to honor the humanity of enslaved Africans.
 Additionally, discarding the word “slave” (which reduces people to a non-human noun) is itself a form of freedom.

-A Brief History Lesson On How Enslavement Ended in the United States
+A Brief History Lesson on How Enslavement Ended in the United States

 President Abraham Lincoln issued The Emancipation Proclamation on January 1, 1863, declaring all enslaved African people in Confederate states “shall be then, thenceforward, and forever free.”

 The Emancipation Proclamation didn’t instantly free all enslaved African Americans.
-News didn’t travel back then like it does today.
+The news didn’t travel back then like it does today.
 You would think that an Executive Order issued by the President would instantly alert everyone in the country and be followed almost immediately.
 After all, in today’s world enriched with immediate communication, the second an Executive Order is passed by our President, everyone on Twitter knows about it in a matter of minutes.
-But this was the late 1800s, and that gap in communication, along with resistance from enslavers, caused enslavement in Texas to continue for another 2.5 years post Civil War.
+But this was the late 1800s, and that gap in communication, along with resistance from enslavers, caused enslavement in Texas to continue for another 2.5 years post-Civil War.

 What is Juneteenth?